magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 </pre>

 <h3 id="fedg_collaps_header">header</h3>
-Selector for the header element, applied using <code>.find()</code> on the main collapsible element.
-If the element is not found on the main collapsible element, the header becomes the main element.
+Selector for the header element, searched for using <code>.find()</code> on the main collapsible element.
+If the element with the specified selector is not found on the main collapsible element, the main element becomes a header.

-<p class="q">need explanation for "applied using <code>.find()</code> on the main collapsible element" </p>

-<p class="q">What is meant by element is not found on the ... element? </p>

 **Type**: String, jQuery Object